Sen. Fetterman Scolds 'Colleagues' Blaming Israel for Gaza Blast

 "I will always stand with Israel and look forward to supporting any military, intelligence, or humanitarian aid to get the job done."

-Progressive Rep. Rashida Talib, D-Mich., took to the social media platform X Tuesday immediately blaming Israel for what appears to be a Palestinian militant group accidental rocket attack at a hospital in Gaza that reportedly killed 500 civilians.
+Progressive Rep. Rashida Tlaib, D-Mich., took to the social media platform X on Tuesday immediately blaming Israel for what appears to be a Palestinian militant group accidental rocket attack at a hospital in Gaza that reportedly killed 500 civilians.

 "Bombing a hospital is among the gravest of war crimes.
 The IDF reportedly blowing up one of the few places the injured and wounded can seek medical treatment and shelter during a war is horrific," Omar posted on X Tuesday. "[President Biden] needs to push for an immediate ceasefire to end this slaughter."